Showing 1-96 of 488 items found in Events

-Learn about local, Underground Railroad sites on a shuttle tour with J.E.
-Robinson Tours and the Alton Regional CVB on the last Saturday of each month (10 a.m. to noon).
-The two-hour guided shuttle tours will stop at some of the sites that were part of the Underground Railroad system including the Old Rock House, Rocky Fork Church and more.
+Learn about local Underground Railroad sites on a shuttle tour with J.E.
+Robinson Tours and the Alton Regional CVB.
+These two-hour guided shuttle tours will stop at some of the sites that were part of the Underground Railroad system including the Old Rock House, Rocky Fork Church and more.
 Alton’s riverfront location along the Mighty Mississippi played a vital role in helping slaves make connections to the freedom of the northern states.
 Buried beneath the streets of Alton and Godfrey, remnants of this period in history still exist.

 Union County Colorfest

 Enjoy the fall color of the Shawnee National Forest and guided home tours.
-Shop at local orchards and farm markets and art and craft fairs.
+Shop at local orchards, farm markets and art and craft fairs.
 Sample wine along the Shawnee Hills Wine Trail, participate in the fun run or biathlon race.

 Antioch's Taste of Summer Festival

 4 Days of fun in Downtown Antioch.
 Carnival rides, delectable foods, and top entertainment.
-Enjoy live music, Antioch IDOL and kids activities.
+Enjoy live music, Antioch Idol and kids activities.
 Enjoy the sidewalk sales and find craft booths too.
 Visit AntiochChamber.org for an updated entertainment schedule.